NEW: More than 200,000 early ballots cast in Arizona so far

 Gingrich, a former House speaker, has seen his poll numbers decline over the past month since his only primary win in South Carolina on January 21.

-According to Gallup, Gingrich came in third place in Monday's poll with 13%, and Paul close behind at 11%.
+According to Gallup, Gingrich came in third place in Monday’s poll with 13%, and Rep. Ron Paul of Texas was close behind at 11%.

 Romney’s once presumptive march to the nomination has come into question since Santorum swept contests in Colorado, Minnesota and Missouri on February 7.
 For Romney, the question is why he can’t increase his always solid but never dominating support as the primary campaign moves across the country.